scwood/dotfiles/README.md

 ### iTerm2

 Colors and fonts for iTerm2 are stored in dotfiles/iTerm2.
+Font in screenshot is Inconsolata size 13.

 ### Tmux